maiha/clickhouse-cluster-examples/01_standalone/README.md

 # standalone server

-The simplest topology is to prepare one node with one table.
+The simplest topology is to prepare one node with one **MergeTree** table.

 - 1 node (port: 9001)
 - 1 table